-Parking lot accidents certainly have the potential to ruin your day.
-If you have ever been to the grocery store on a busy day, you know that driving in a parking lot can be a frustrating endeavor that leaves you feeling trapped.
-Unfortunately, it is not uncommon to see someone backing out of a space while smoking a cigarette or talking on a cell phone and before you know it, they've crashed into your vehicle or struck you as you were walking.
+It is not uncommon to see drivers coming and going while smoking a cigarette or talking on a cell phone, and before you know it, they've crashed into your vehicle or struck you as you were walking.

 Regardless of what may have contributed to the incident, if you are involved in a parking lot accident there are several things you need to know before it is too late.

-Most parking lots in the United States are considered private property, and most of the accidents are low-speed impacts.
-This means that, typically, parking lot accidents rarely result in bodily injury claims.
-The combination of the two allows the police to decline your call for help, and it is very likely that the police will not respond to document the damages.
+Most parking lots in the United States are considered private property, and most of these accidents are low-speed impacts.
+This means that, typically, parking lot accidents rarely result in significant bodily injury claims.
+This often influences police to decline your call for help, and it is increasingly likely that police will not respond to document the incident and damages.

 Even if your parking lot accident is minor and the damages are not significant, call the insurance company and put them on notice.
 This will protect you in case the other party makes a claim against you.
 Remember that a parking lot accident is the single most disputed accident out there.